karim3461/GaCD_Project/README.md

 4. Read it using something like: tidy <- read.table("./tidy.txt", header = TRUE)

 ## Processing steps to produce the tidy data
 A detailed explanation of all the processing can be found in the Cookbook file.
-Check [here](codeBook.md).
+Click here: [https://github.com/karim3461/GaCD_Project/blob/master/Cookbook.md].